Hungarian Working People's Party

 The Hungarian Working People's Party (Magyar Dolgozók Pártja, /hu/, abbr.
 MDP) was the ruling communist party of Hungary from 1948 to 1956.

 It was formed by a merger of the Hungarian Communist Party (MKP) and the Social Democratic Party of Hungary (MSZDP).
-Ostensibly a union of equals, the merger had actually occurred as a result of massive pressure brought to bear on the Social Democrats by both the Hungarian Communists, as well as the Soviet Union.
-The few independent-minded Social Democrats who had not been sidelined by Communist salami tactics were pushed out in short order after the merger, leaving the party as essentially the MKP under a new name.
+However, the merger had actually occurred as a result of massive pressure brought to bear on the Social Democrats by both the Hungarian Communists, as well as the Soviet Union.
+The merger was almost entirely on Communist terms, and the few independent-minded Social Democrats who had not been sidelined by Communist salami tactics were pushed out in short order after the merger.
+This left the MDP as essentially the MKP under a new name.

-Other minor legal Hungarian political parties were allowed to continue as independent coalition parties until late 1949 but were completely subservient to the MDP.
+Other minor legal Hungarian political parties were allowed to continue as independent coalition parties until late 1949.
+However, they were completely subservient to the MDP.
+It was the dominant force in the Hungarian Independence People's Front, a popular front that was effectively the only legal political organization.

 Its leader was Mátyás Rákosi until 1956, then Ernő Gerő in the same year for three months, and eventually János Kádár until the party's dissolution.

 During the Hungarian Revolution of 1956, the party was reorganized into the Hungarian Socialist Workers' Party (MSZMP) by a circle of communists around Kádár and Imre Nagy.
-The new government of Nagy declared to assess the uprising not as counter-revolutionary but as a "great, national and democratic event" and to dissolve State Security Police (ÁVH).
-Hungary's declaration to become neutral and to exit the Warsaw Pact caused the second Soviet intervention on 4 November 1956.
+The new government of Nagy assessed the uprising not as counter-revolutionary but as a "great, national and democratic event" and to dissolve the State Protection Authority (ÁVH).
+Hungary's declaration to become neutral and to exit the Warsaw Pact caused a second Soviet intervention on 4 November 1956.
 After 8 November 1956, the MSZMP, under Kádár's leadership, fully supported the Soviet Union.